 According to BestColleges, 78% of high school and college students reported educational disruptions from the coronavirus pandemic.
-This leads to increased stress for parents, teachers, and students.
-The recent spike in COVID-19 variants has schools continue to question if it’s safe returning to in-person classes.
+As a result, parents, students, and teachers experience increased stress.
+Moreover, the recent spike in COVID-19 variants has schools questioning if it’s safe returning to in-person classes.

 We’ve put together some helpful tips for replacing in-person classes with virtual learning to help educators transition smoothly and less stressful.

 Table of Contents

 - Class Resources